ab77/netflix-proxy/README.md

 3. SSH to your instance and run the following command..
 4. `curl -sSL https://get.docker.com/ | sh && sudo usermod -aG docker dhc-user && cd /opt && sudo git clone https://github.com/ab77/netflix-proxy.git && cd netflix-proxy && ./build.sh`
 5. Point your DNS at the instance IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
-6. Well done, enjoy!
+6. Well done, enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if somethng doesn't work quite right..

 -- [ab1](https://plus.google.com/+AntonBelodedenko?rel=author)

 [n1] https://github.com/dlundquist/sniproxy by Dustin Lundquist dustin@null-ptr.net

-[n2] At the time of writing (May 2015), Hulu appears to be geo-restricted from DigitalOcean and Linode US IPs, but working from DreamCompute IAD DC IPs (at least the ones I've tried).
+[n2] At the time of writing (May 2015), `Hulu` appears to be geo-restricted from `DigitalOcean` and `Linode` US IPs, but working from `DreamCompute` IAD DC IPs (at least the ones I've tried).